sean-ad/wpengine-submodules/README.md

 Local workstation: Linux / MacOSX only

-Make sure you have your keys set up at WPEngine first, and that Git Push is enabled.
+Make sure you have your keys set up at WP Engine first, and that Git Push is enabled.

 What this script does: